Alfresco/docs-alfresco/search-enterprise/latest/using/unsupported.md

 ### Debug queries generated for Elasticsearch

-Enabling slowly queries in Elasticsearch with threshold 0 seconds, should dump every query received by Elasticsearch in the logs.
+Enabling queries slowly in Elasticsearch with a threshold of `0` seconds, will dump every query received by Elasticsearch in the logs.

 ```bash
 $ curl -XPUT "http://elasticsearch:9200/alfresco/_settings" -H 'Content-Type: application/json' -d'{